vuejs/docs/src/glossary/index.md

 An *async component* is a wrapper around another component that allows for the wrapped component to be lazy loaded.
 This is typically used as a way to reduce the size of the built `.js` files, allowing them to be split into smaller chunks that are loaded only when required.

-Vue Router has a similar feature for the [lazy loading of route components](https://router.vuejs.org/guide/advanced/lazy-loading.html), though this does not use Vue's async component feature.
+Vue Router has a similar feature for the [lazy loading of route components](https://router.vuejs.org/guide/advanced/lazy-loading.html), though this does not use Vue's async components feature.

 For more details see:
 - [Guide - Async Components](/guide/components/async.html)